- Province: Western Cape

 The postcode for Durbanville is 7550

-Things to do and see in Durbanville
+Things to See and Do in Durbanville

 - Rust-en-Vrede, in Wellington Road, is a Cape Dutch complex that dates back to 1850